The Election Sign By-law Has Changed

-Here's a snapshot of the proposed changes to the by-law:
+Here's a snapshot of the changes to the Election Sign By-law:

-- Clearly defining election sign restrictions on all properties.
+- Clearly defines election sign restrictions on all properties.

-- Restricting the placement of election signs to no earlier than Nomination Day in the year of a regular election, excluding campaign office signs.
+- Restricts the placement of election signs to no earlier than Nomination Day in the year of a regular election, excluding campaign office signs.

-- Requiring election signs of the same candidate to be at least 10 metres apart.
+- Requires election signs of the same candidate to be at least 10 metres apart.

-- Restricting election signs from being placed outside the ward (s) where a candidate is running for office, excepting election signs placed within 50 meters of an adjacent ward.
+- Restricts election signs from being placed outside the ward (s) where a candidate is running for office, excepting election signs placed within 50 meters of an adjacent ward.

-- Election signs are to be removed no later than seventy-two (72) hours following the day of the election.
+- Election signs are to be removed no later than ninety-six (96) hours following the day of the election.

 - Election signs are prohibited from using the City’s logo or the City’s municipal election logo.